flyingmachine/brave-clojure-web/content/writing-macros.md

 ```

 The `println` call references the symbol `message` which we think is
-bound to the string ="Good job!"`.
-However, the =with-mischief` macro
+bound to the string `"Good job!"`.
+However, the `with-mischief` macro
 has created a new binding for message.

 Notice that we didn't use syntax-quote in our macro.
 Doing so would